champignoom/bc-tis/README.md

 ![Tracing, step 1-1](img/fuzz-ub-debug1-1.png)

 This is in accordance with an implication of the alarm: when tis-analyzer says that the invalidity of `params->next` is the first trouble being found, it asserts implicitly at the same time that `params` is valid.
-There is only two cases where a member of a valid pointer could be invalid: the case where the member is inside a union, and the case where the pointer does not point to an object, that is, it points to the "one past the end" of an object or an array of objects.
-Since no union is involved here, only the latter case is relevant, and pointer arithmetics like `params++` are very likely the cause of it.
+There is only two cases where a member of a valid pointer could be invalid: the case where the member is inside a union, and the case where the pointer does not point to an object, that is, it points to the "one past the end" of an object or an array.
+Since no union is involved here, only the latter case is relevant, and pointer arithmetics like `params++` are indeed very likely the cause of it.

 Repeat the procedure: right-click the highlighted "params" and click "Show Defs":

 ![Tracing, step 2](img/fuzz-ub-debug2.png)

-We can see that the `params` is always a linked list and is never an array of any sort, so `params++` does not make sense at all, so we can replace it with `abort()`.
+We can see that the `params` is always a linked list and is never an array of any sort, so `params++` does not make sense at all.
+We can replace it with `abort()`.
 Relaunch the analyzer and this undefined behavior should gone.

+## Conclusion

+With the help of TrustInSoft analyzer, we found three undefined behaviors in the latest version of GNU Bc and fixed them all.
+This is a real-world proof of the analyzer's ability of finding bugs that have survived decades of tests from numerous users.
+Meanwhile, the proof is less than complete:
+1. To be adapted to the analyzer, the tests shipped with GNU Bc have to be drastically reduced in loop size.
+2. Testcase-based analyses are intrinsically incomplete.
+Fuzzer bridges completenss with feasibility, but at the end of the day, it provides no formal guarantee.
+3. The real power of TrustInSoft analyzer is abstract interpretation.
+Unfortunately, calculators do not behave well when interpreted abstractly, which is why we skipped the demonstration of the major component of the analyzer.